The Top 10 Best Sonic Games

 7. "Sonic CD"

 This used to feel like a rare gem I couldn’t really get a hold of.
 I never had a Sega CD system, though funny enough I did have the actual game.
 I bought it when it wasn’t at its highest price of $50, but when it was dirt cheap and in a bin.
 I tried putting it into an audio player to listen to the tracks despite not being able to play it.
-I wasn’t able to play until emulators became a thing in the late ’90s, and then ports came out.
+I wasn’t able to play the game until emulators became a thing in the late ’90s, and then ports came out.
 Thankfully it came out for GameCube and PS2 in August 2005 for Sonic Gems Collection.
 Later on, we’d be getting a port on iOS and Android phones, thanks to Christian Whitehead.
 The phone version was later ported to Xbox 360, PS3 Ouya, Windows phone, and Apple TV.
 Sonic CD was the best selling game for the Sega CD.

 I was really impressed with the figure-8 boost move they added to the gameplay.
 Levels felt much longer, and it felt like they had more thought put into each of them, though there were fewer levels in general compared to past entries.
 This was the first time we got a look at Amy Rose and Metal Sonic, both great additions to the Sonic cast.
 Of course, it’s a typical damsel in distress story, but it’s still a lot of fun.
 The music was of much higher quality than Genesis games, now that it’s using CD-based technology using PCM audio tracks.
 One of the best things we got from this was the Sonic Boom opening animation.
 It never gets old to re-watch, and it’s catchy as hell.
 I believe I heard that the same people who made the Dragon Ball Z show had a hand in it, Toei Animation.
 I would totally be up for a Sonic animated series with the style they brought to this opening.